Revised by-laws approved by Staff Council as of December 20, 2017

 Robert’s Rules of Order, in the most current edition, will govern the business proceedings of Staff Council unless otherwise specified in these By-laws.

-- The Vice-President for Human Resources or designee will serve as a non-voting ex-officio member of the Staff Council.
+1. The Vice-President for Talent and Culture or designee will serve as a non-voting ex-officio member of the Staff Council.